VisibleFeatureFinder¶

 feature_list (List[str] | None) – A list of feature names to test against (useful for filtering if you only want to use a subset of features

-reflectance_angle_maximum (Real) – The maximum reflectance angle (angle between the line of sight vector and the feature normal vector) in degrees.
+reflectance_angle_maximum (float) – The maximum reflectance angle (angle between the line of sight vector and the feature normal vector) in degrees.

-incident_angle_maximum (Real) – The maximum incident angle (angle between the incoming light vector and the feature normal vector) in degrees.
+incident_angle_maximum (float) – The maximum incident angle (angle between the incoming light vector and the feature normal vector) in degrees.

-percent_in_fov (Real) – The percentage of the feature that is in the field of view based on a bounding box test.
+percent_in_fov (float) – The percentage of the feature that is in the field of view based on a bounding box test.
 This should be between 0 and 100

 Summary of Methods